Emirate of Sharjah: History

 Like four of its neighbours, Ajman, Dubai, Ras Al Khaimah, and Umm Al Quwain, its position along trade routes to India made it important enough to be recognised as a salute state.

 Throughout the 19th and early 20th centuries, Sharjah was an important pearl fishing port.
 A British marine survey of 1830 found 'three to four hundred boats' fishing in the season, earning the ruler 100,000 Maria Theresa Dollars.

 In 1932, Imperial Airways established a regular air service through Sharjah, which was an overnight stop on the Eastern British Empire route.
 The Mahatta Fort was built to house the airline's guests.

 On 2 December 1971, Sheikh Khalid bin Mohammed Al Qasimi joined Sharjah to the United Arab Emirates.
 On 24 January 1972 however, the former ruler Sheikh Saqr bin Sultan Al Qasimi staged a leftist coup.
 Having previously deposed Saqr in 1965, Sheikh Khalid had ordered the demolition of Sharjah Fort (Al Hisn Sharjah) to expunge Saqr's memory.
 Saqr took over Khalid's palace, holding him inside and in the ensuing confusion Sheikh Khalid was killed.
 Saqr was arrested and Khalid's brother, Sultan bin Muhammad Al-Qasimi, an author and historian, came to power.

 In 1987, Sultan's brother Abdulaziz staged a coup while Sultan was abroad.
 Huge state debt was stated as the reason.
-Then-UAE President Zayed denounced the coup, and a deal was reached for Sultan to be restored, while Abdulaziz would become the Deputy Ruler.
+Then-UAE President Zayed denounced the coup, and a deal was reached for Sultan to be restored, while Abdulaziz would become the deputy ruler.
 Sultan, however, dismissed Abdulaziz quite quickly.
-In 1999, the Crown Prince (Sultan's eldest son) died while on vacation in their palace in England.
+In 1999, the Crown Prince (Sultan's eldest son) died of a drug overdose while on vacation in their palace in England.
 Sultan made the decision to testify in front of a UK court.
 The new Crown Prince, Sheikh Sultan bin Mohammed bin Sultan Al Qasimi, was appointed from a remote branch of the family.